Bhya23cse/PRODIGY_WD_02/README.md

 ## Features

-- Start, stop, and reset functionality for the stopwatch
+- Start and reset functionality for the stopwatch
-- Displays elapsed time in hours, minutes, and seconds format
+- Displays  time in hours, minutes, and seconds format
 - Simple and intuitive user interface

 ## Technologies Used